-Michele Durand enters her 12th season as the head coach of the Ohio Northern women’s basketball program.
-She also serves as a assistant professor in the ONU department of human performance and sport sciences.
+Michele Durand enters her 19th season as the head coach of the Ohio Northern women’s basketball program.
+She is also in her fourth year as the Senior Woman Administrator.

-Durand served in other capacities during her time at Bluffton, as she also coached the women’s tennis and cross country teams, and served as the associate director of athletics and an assistant professor of HPER during her tenure at Bluffton.
+Durand served in other capacities during her time at Bluffton as she also coached the women’s tennis and cross country teams, served as the associate director of athletics, and was an assistant professor of HPER during her tenure.

-She earned a bachelor’s degree in health, physical education and recreation from Bluffton in 1988 and received a master’s degree from Bowling Green State in physical education in 1990.
+She earned a bachelor’s degree in health, physical education, and recreation from Bluffton in 1988 and received a master’s degree from Bowling Green State University in physical education in 1990.

 Women's Basketball under Durand

 |2017-18||23-5||.821||15-3 / 1st||.833||Runner-Up|

 |2008-09||9-17||.346||7-11 / 8th||.389||Quarterfinalist|

 |2005-06||12-14||.462||7-11 / 7th||.389||Quarterfinalist|